Macroscopic forcing method: a tool for turbulence modeling and analysis of closures: The Macroscopic Forcing Method

 We examine the steady limit of the same problem discussed in Section~\ref{sec:taylorrevisit}.
 Given the homogeneity of this problem in the $x_1$ direction, we are not yet examining a boundary value problem.
 We will consider statistically inhomogeneous problems with boundary conditions in Section~\ref{sec:MFMIH}.

 Figure~\ref{fig:fig3} shows the macroscopic closure operator for the steady limit ($\omega=0$) in wavenumber space.
 In the small wavenumber limit, where one may assume separation of scales between mean fields and underlying flow scale, the $k^2$ scaling is recovered.
 In the large wavenumber limit, as discussed earlier, a linear $k^1$ scaling prevails, even in the steady limit.
-Converting the problem back to dimensional units, the transition wavenumber scales as $4\pi^2D_M/(UL_2^2)$.
-The inverse of this scale, $UL_2^2/(4\pi^2D_M)$, can be interpreted as a ``mean free path": it is the product of contaminant's streamwise characteristic velocity, $U$, and the time scale $L_2^2/(4\pi^2D_M)$ for contaminants to diffusively cross a distance of order $L_2$ hence switching the sign of their streamwise advective motion.
+The transition wavenumber between these two scalings is $k=2$, which is obtained from the intersection of (dotted) asymptotic lines in Figure~\ref{fig:fig3}.
+Converting back to dimensional units, this transition wavenumber is $8\pi^2D_M/(UL_2^2)$.
+The inverse of this scale, $UL_2^2/(8\pi^2D_M)$, plays a role analogous to the ``mean free path" in kinetic theory of gases: it is a length that is scaled by the product of contaminant's streamwise characteristic velocity, $U$, and the time scale $L_2^2/(8\pi^2D_M)$ for contaminants to diffusively cross a distance of order $L_2/2$ and switching the sign of their streamwise advective motion, hence completing a ``Brownian walk".
+Following Prandtl\cite{Prandtl1925}, we will refer to this length as the ``mixing length" instead of a mean free path.

-With this interpretation, the analogy with molecular to continuum macroscopic models becomes more clear.
-Taylor's diffusion model, (\ref{eq:taylormac}), suffices for macroscopic scales much larger than the ``mean free path."
-In this case the macroscopic diffusion coefficient is proportional to the product of ``mean free path," $UL_2^2/(4\pi^2D_M)$ and the microscopic velocity $U$.
-Conversely, for macroscopic scales smaller than the ``mean free path", the boundedness of dispersion speed requires the macroscopic operator to change character to a $k^1$ scaling.
+With this observation, the analogy with molecular to continuum macroscopic models becomes more clear.
+Taylor's diffusion model, (\ref{eq:taylormac}), suffices for macroscopic scales much larger than the mixing length, and thus analogue Knudsen number should be defined based on the mixing length.
+Furthermore, the macroscopic diffusion coefficient is equal to the product of the mixing length (mean free path), $UL_2^2/(8\pi^2D_M)$ and the microscopic velocity $U$.

+For macroscopic scales smaller than the mixing length, the boundedness of dispersion speed requires the macroscopic operator to change character to a $k^1$ scaling.
 However, unlike the advection operator, which also scales as $k^1$, the nature of $\widehat{\overline{\mathcal{L}^\prime}}$ is dissipative and not advective.
 In other words, the pre-factor to this proportionality is real and positive, not imaginary.
 Therefore, a first derivative operator $\overline{\mathcal{L}^\prime}\sim \partial/\partial x_1$ does not capture the correct trends.
 This is why we used a square root to capture the expected asymptotic limit as $\overline{\mathcal{L}^\prime}\sim \sqrt{\partial^2/\partial x_1^2}$.
 However, this should be viewed only as a quick remedy; in Section~\ref{sec:LA} we present a generalized operator form after building more intuition about the problem.

 The fitted model presented in Equation~(\ref{eq:approxL}) reduces to $\widehat{\overline{\mathcal{L}^\prime}}=\sqrt{1+k^2}-1$ in the steady limit.
 In this limit, however, we were able to obtain a better fit (see Figure \ref{fig:fig3} dash-dotted),